Artin Approximation: Introduction

 Hence, we see that, if $f$ is formally linearizable, there exists a formal solution of the system (\ref{eq_intro}).
 Such a solution is called a solution with constraints.
 On the other hand, if the system (\ref{eq_intro}) has a convergent solution

-then $f$ is analytically linearizable.\\ \\ We see that the problem of linearizing analytically $f$ when $f$ is formally linearizable is equivalent to find convergent power series solutions of the system (\ref{eq_intro}) with constraints.
-Since it happens that $f$ may be analytically linearizable but not formally linearizable, such a system (\ref{eq_intro}) may have formal solutions with constraints but no analytic solutions with constraints.\\ In Section \ref{constraint} we will give some results about the Artin Approximation Problem with constraints. \end{example}
+then $f$ is analytically linearizable.\\ \\ We see that the problem of linearizing analytically $f$ when $f$ is formally linearizable is equivalent to find convergent power series solutions of the system (\ref{eq_intro}) with constraints on the support of the components of the solutions.
+Because in some cases $f$ may be analytically linearizable but not formally linearizable, such a system (\ref{eq_intro}) may have formal solutions with constraints but no analytic solutions with the same constraints.\\ In Section \ref{constraint} we will give some results about the Artin Approximation Problem with constraints. \end{example}

 \begin{example} Another related problem is the following: if a differential equation with convergent power series coefficients has a formal power series solution, does it have convergent power series solutions?
 We can also ask the same question by replacing "convergent" by "algebraic".\\ For instance let us consider the (divergent) formal power series $\displaystyle\wdh{y}(x):=\sum_{n\geq 0}n!x^{n+1}$.
 It is straightforward to check that it is a solution of the equation \\ On the other hand if $\displaystyle\sum_na_nx^n$ is a solution of the Euler Equation then the sequence $(a_n)_n$ satisfies the following recursion: